Skip to content

 • Step inside Mr. and Mrs. Beaver’s cosy home

-• Stand beneath Aslan’s banners before celebrating in the Great Hall
+• Sit beneath Aslan’s banners and pose with crowns before celebrating in the Great Hall

 • Peek inside the Dolls’ house and see if you can spot the Narnia-inspired decorations